hardik-kgp/Software-Engineering-Project-CS29006/Realest/Readme.md

-# Real Estate Management System Management System
+# Real Estate Management System

 This project was undertaken by [Hardik Aggarwal](https://www.github.com/hardik-kgp) under the guidance of Prof. Sudip Mishra for the course Software Engineering Laboratory (CS29006).